Gil Puyat Avenue: Alternate names

 According to the Department of Public Works and Highways, the avenue's extension from Roxas Boulevard to Jose W. Diokno Boulevard in Pasay also has alternative names that vary per segment.
 Its segment from Roxas Boulevard to the zipper lane of Magdalena Jalandoni Street is alternatively known as Spine Road, while its segment from thereon to Atang Dela Rama Street is alternatively known as Manila Film Center Main Road, after the Manila Film Center.
 Both are designated as national tertiary roads.

 "Gil Tulog" publicity stunt

-In July 2024, several street signs along the avenue in Makati were replaced with signs saying "Gil Tulog Ave. (formerly Gil Puyat)" as part of a publicity stunt by Wellspring, a melatonin brand, in collaboration with Gigil Advertising Agency.
+In July 2024, several street signs along the avenue in Makati were replaced with signs saying "Gil Tulog Ave. (formerly Gil Puyat)" as part of a publicity stunt by Wellspring, a melatonin brand, in collaboration with Gigil.
 The name was a wordplay on the Filipino words puyat (sleepless) and tulog (sleep).
 On July 26, however, Makati mayor Abby Binay ordered the removal of these signs, citing that city officials had approved the stunt without her knowledge and that the request would have been rejected had it reached her office.
 The stunt was also criticized by Gil Puyat's family, who called it a "disrespect" to their family name and filed charges against Gigil with the Ad Standards Council.
 Both Wellspring and Gigil later issued separate apologies to the Puyat family, with Wellspring also apologizing to Binay.